Skip to main content

 Loyalty data can only be exported manually.

-This is the recommended option if we want to keep an up-to-date copy of the Talon.One data in our data warehouse.
+This is the recommended option to keep an up-to-date copy of the Talon.One data in your data warehouse.

 You can automate the data export using the Management API as follows: